bluegreen-labs/weahtr/README.md

   config = "/data/demo_input/format_config.yml"
   )

-# match all templates, write homography datat to file
+# match all templates, write homography data to file
 t.match(method = "features")
 ```
 Details will be stored in the homography directory of the output folder